Vivian Loyd

-Captain Vivian Graham Loyd MC, (13 May 1894 – 1972) was an English soldier and engineer who designed armoured vehicles including the Carden Loyd tankette and Loyd Carrier.
+Captain Vivian Graham Loyd MC (13 May 1894 – 1972) was an English soldier and engineer who designed armoured vehicles including the Carden Loyd tankette and Loyd Carrier.

 Early years

 Vivian Graham Loyd was born in Windsor, Berkshire, to a family of Welsh origin.
 His parents were Captain William Graham Loyd and Emily Diana Mary Loyd.
 He was educated at Wellington College, Berkshire, after which he worked in a bank in Canada.

 Military career

 Loyd was commissioned as a second lieutenant in the 4th Home Counties (Cinque Ports) Brigade, Royal Field Artillery (RFA) on 1 May 1913.

 During the First World War he served in India from 1914–1916 and Mesopotamia from 1916, where he contracted tuberculosis, which was the reason for his subsequent health problems.
-He ended the war as a Captain.
+He ended the war as a captain, having been promoted to lieutenant in August 1914, after the war began.

 Engineering career

 After the First World War, Loyd became an engineer, initially making cars then moving on to light armoured vehicles.